 Long-standing gingivitis can turn into periodontal disease.
 There are a number of types of periodontal disease and they all affect the tissues supporting the teeth.
-As the disease gets worse the bone fixing the teeth to the jaw is lost, making the teeth loose.
+As the disease gets worse the bone fixing the teeth to the jaw is lost, making the teeth lose.
 If this is not treated, the teeth may eventually fall out.

 People who smoke are more likely to have gum disease.
 Smoking may change the type of bacteria in dental plaque, increasing the number of bacteria that are more harmful.
 It also reduces the blood flow in the gums and supporting tissues of the tooth and makes them more likely to become inflamed.
 Smokers’ gum disease will get worse more quickly than in people who do not smoke.
-Because of the reduced blood flow smokers may not get the warning symptoms of bleeding gums as much as non-smokers.
+Because of the reduced blood flow, smokers may not get the warning symptoms of bleeding gums as much as non-smokers.

 How do you know you have the disease?

 The first sign may be blood on your toothbrush when you clean your teeth.
 Your gums may also bleed when you are eating, leaving a bad taste in your mouth.
 Your breath may also become unpleasant.